HaoZhang615/AzureOpenAiEnabledExcel/README.md

    - In Excel's VBA editor, import the JsonConverter.bas file as a module
    ![importJsonConverterModule](images/importJsonConverterModule.png)
    ![finalState](images/finalStateOfImportedJsonConverterModule.png)
-3. Insert a new module and paste the code below (optional step if you started with a blank Excel file instead of using the one provided in this repo)
+3. Insert a new module and paste the code below:

 ![insertNewModule](images/insertNewModuleForCustomFunction.png)